bitemyapp/lambdadelta/README.md

  - /board/, home for all board-specific things
  - /board/src/, images uploaded to a board
  - /board/thumb/, thumbnails of images uploaded to a board
- - /banner.png, banner to display
+ - /banners/, banners to display
  - /style.css, stylesheet

 Configuration